alerodriguezz/cst336/README.md

-# Personal-Portfolio
+# CST 336 Repository
-A simple website about me.
+A simple website about my a.ssignments and labs for this course